CleverStack/cleverstack-cli/README.md

     repl - Starts the CleverStack REPL
-    scaffold <name> - Generates a controller, service, model, etc. search [query] - Searches for a cleverstack module server - Starts the CleverStack server
+    scaffold <name> - Generates a controller, service, model, etc. search [query] - Searches for a cleverstack module setup - Installs NPM & Bower packages for each module and adds modules to bundleDependencies server - Starts the CleverStack server
     test - Runs tests within your CleverStack environment upgrade - Upgrades a CleverStack implementation